pjungwir/pgcon-2023-talk-exec-phase/slides.md

 - If your feature should work against a view, maybe you need to do something here.
 - This might also be a worthwhile place for doing things you aren't supposed to do in analysis.
 - For example with UPDATE FOR PORTION OF, we are implicitly setting the `PERIOD` start/end columns.
-  - The means we need `TargetEntry` nodes for those columns.
+  - As you saw we added `TargetEntry` nodes for those columns.
-  - An UPDATE has a list of TargetEntry nodes.
-    - Often these are called TLEs for "Target List Entry".
-    - Each of these represents a column to update.
-      - They have the attribute number and some other info.
-    - In other contexts they might be columns to SELECT, etc.
   - Our `forPortionOfExpr` has a list of TLEs for the implicitly-set columns, separate from the ones the user sets explicitly. (highlight)
   - In you have an updatable view, we need to convert our TLE from the view's attno to the underlying table's (highlight).
-- So I'm not saying much about rewriting, but TLEs are something you'll see elsewhere too, and this is a good excuse to mention them.
+- That's it for rewriting.